exalearn/colmena/docs/design.rst

 The client communicates by either writing *task requests* to or reading *results* from Redis queues.
-Tasks and results are communicated as JSON objects and contain the inputs to a task, the outputs of the task, and and a variety of profiling data (e.g., task runtime, time inputs received by method server).
+Tasks and results are communicated as JSON objects and contain the inputs to a task, the outputs of the task, and a variety of profiling data (e.g., task runtime, time inputs received by method server).
 We provide a Python API for the message format, :class:`colmena.models.Result`, and interfacing with the Redis queues, :mod:`colmena.redis`, but the code can be